Canvas for Faculty

 - Tutorial: Merging More Than Two Sections or Courses

 - Results of Merging to Comply with FERPA Law

 Keep in mind these important points for merging:

 - You are not moving any content from one section to another; you are just moving students.
 Therefore, your main course (the one you are merging others into) can have content.

-It's best to merge right after your courses are set up in Canvas.
+- If the course that you are merging into the main course has content, that content will be lost.
+Therefore, it's best to merge right after your courses are set up in Canvas.
 It's cleaner that way, and you don't have to worry about losing any content.

 If you merge sections that are officially cross-listed by LPC, all of the students will be able to see and interact with each other.